Reading time 7 minute(s)

 How to get SpaceX exposure before the IPO

-For investors who want some degree of SpaceX exposure ahead of any listing, a small number of routes exist though none offers the direct, concentrated exposure that a public listing would provide.
+For investors who want some degree of SpaceX exposure ahead of trading going live, a small number of routes exist — though none offers the direct, concentrated exposure that a public listing provides.

 • ERShares Private-Public Crossover ETF (XOVR) lists SpaceX as its top holding, with a 0.75% expense ratio.